vsajip/sarge/docs/overview.rst

 Python version and platform compatibility
 -----------------------------------------

-Sarge is intended to be used on any Python version >= 2.6 and is tested on Python versions 2.6, 2.7, 3.1, 3.2 and 3.3 on Linux, Windows, and Mac OS X (not all versions are tested on all platforms, but are expected to work correctly).
+Sarge is intended to be used on and is tested on Python versions 2.7, 3.6 - 3.10, pypy and pypy3 on Linux, Windows, and macOS.

 Project status